Frequently Asked Questions

 12. What is your discipline policy?

 Our school is committed to the well-being of each and every child.
 In order to provide a safe, loving, and stimulating environment, we expect a certain degree of cooperation from each child and parents as well.
-Corporal punishment is not part of our program and will not be tolerated on the part of any staff member.
 Our means of disciplining unacceptable behavior on the part of a child is to separate the child from the rest of the group.
 This is referred to as a "time out" and is limited to 3-5 minutes in duration.
 During this time, the child is kept under direct supervision.
 Under no circumstances will the child be mistreated or mishandled.
 If "time outs" become a regular routine and appear ineffective in the classroom, a time-out in the Director’s office will be given.
 If necessary, a parent/teacher conference will be held to discuss the situation.
 Although discipline problems of children in preschool rarely warrant it, the CHPC Preschool reserves the right to exclude from the program any child whose behavior seriously disrupts the program or is a danger to other children, teachers or him/herself.